Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 For traditional project management in 2026, Smartsheet wins.
 The Gantt features, dependency tracking, compliance credentials, and resource management make it the stronger tool for anyone running structured, deadline-driven projects — and it's not particularly close on those specific criteria.

 For flexibility, creative workflows, and multi-purpose operational use, Airtable wins.
-If you need something that can function as a CRM on Monday and an editorial calendar on Tuesday — with project tracking layered in between — Airtable is genuinely excellent at that kind of shape-shifting.
+If you need something that can function as a CRM on Monday and an editorial calendar on Tuesday — with project tracking layered in between — Airtable is genuinely excellent at that kind of adaptability.

 FAQ